-The other pillow is for me, so it has my name and Hong Kong as the destination.
-Hong Kong is my favourite city, as I was born and raised there.
+The other map pillow is for me, so it has my name and Hong Kong as the destination.
+Hong Kong is my favorite city, as I was born and raised there.
 My family lived in Hong Kong for 30years.

 This post contains amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

-What You Need to Make Map Burlap Pillows
+What You Need to Make Burlap Map Pillows (hessian cushions)

-- Burlap – I used about 1/2 yard of a fine weave burlap.
+- Burlap / Hessian – I used about 1/2 yard of a fine weave burlap.

 - Large metal curtain grommets/eyelets